Last updated on March 20th, 2019

 There are many trusts to choose from in Virginia, with qualities developed to best suit your estate planning needs.
 Here, you will find a list of Virginia trusts that you may use as part of your estate plan.

-A living trust is a trust you establish that is formed while you’re alive, and becomes active after death.
+In a living trust, you establish the trust while you’re alive, then, after your death, the trust becomes active.
 Property entering a trust must be transferred by title and deed, in addition to being listed as a trust asset.

 There are two types of living trusts: revocable, and irrevocable.